 I personally like using the brush tool and then choosing exposure to make the background of the photo bright, but then I leave the item as-is.
 When I list it, the item almost pops because the background isn’t dull and dark.

-Give a shot and see how much of a difference it makes.
+Give it a shot and see how much of a difference it makes.

 Treat It Like a Social Platform

 Sharing is the best way to interact on Poshmark, so you’ll want to dedicate at least some time each day to sharing other people’s listings and following them.